Answering some frequently asked questions about hospice care & the services we offer.

 For the past 18 years, Matthews House has fulfilled its mission as a community organization dedicated to helping its clients live life fully everyday by offering volunteer-based services in home, in the residential hospice or in the community hospice.

 Our community demographic is changing.
 More and more retiring urban dwellers are finding our South Simcoe community attractive.
-These baby boomers are aging and a need for a hub to house the inter-professional team who provide outstanding chronic disease management, community palliative care and end of life care is growing.
+These Baby Boomers are aging and the need for a hub to house the inter-professional team who provide outstanding chronic disease management, community palliative care and end of life care is growing.

 We have seen significant increases in our referrals and client interactions over the past three years.

 Who is involved in providing hospice care?

 We know that in order to provide excellent hospice care we must work as a part of an inter-professional team.
 We have always worked closely with our community health partners.